gim4p/cruise_track_tool/README.md

 # cruisetrackexport

-QGIS Plugin that helps exporting navigation files for Transas Ecdis
+QGIS Plugin that helps exporting navigation files for Transas Ecdis.
+Main part is the simple sorting of waypoints.

 Export to the following file formats:
 - rtz